Your Information And How We Use It

 7. Datasets accessed by the CCG

-We may also contract with other organisations to process data.
+We also contract with other organisations to process data.
 These organisations are known as Data Processors.
-We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place, where data that could or does identify a person are processed.
+We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where data that could or does identify a person is processed.

 - NHS Arden & Greater East Midlands Commissioning Support Unit (AGEM CSU) and

 - Optum Commissioning Support Services (Optum CSS)